wbsg-uni-mannheim/wdc-pave/README.md

-# Attribute Value Extraction using Large Language Models
+# Using LLMs for the Extraction and Normalization of Product Attribute Values
 This repository contains code and data for experiments on attribute value extraction and normalization using large language models.

 ## Requirements